 Emphasizing a White House pledge to accelerate science, technology, engineering, and math (STEM) education, the nationwide student competition selected four student teams based on project concepts that could lead to breakthroughs in their home states.
 Based on the quality of their work plan and research, semi-finalists selected to advance into the final round of the competition were:

 - University of Rochester

 - California State Polytechnic University, Pomona

-Student teams will receive an award of $5,500 to complete their business plans, addressing barriers to geothermal development and sound technical solutions.
-Winners will be announced in June, when they will present their findings before a gathering of geothermal industry leaders.
+Student teams received an award of $5,500 to complete their business plans, addressing barriers to geothermal development and sound technical solutions.
+Winners were announced after they presented their findings before a gathering of geothermal industry leaders.